keenbytes/tfsketch/README.md

     Optional flags:

-    -d,  --debug                                Enable debug mode
+    -c,  --cache DIR                            Path to directory where modules will be downloaded and cached -d,  --debug                                Enable debug mode
     -a,  --display-attributes ATTR1,ATTR2,...
 Comma-separated resource attributes; the first found is used as the chart’s display name
     -f,  --include-filenames                    Display source filenames on the diagram